 - Do you feel a connection to ravens, and is your interest piqued when you see them or hear about them?

-- Has a raven or ravens entered your dreams?
+- Has a raven entered your dreams?

 - Are there stories or movies with ravens that had a strong impact on you and stayed with you?

 - Have your friends or family ever described you as insightful or even psychic?